13 Mulk 167 B.E. (Baha’i Calendar)

 Soundtrack in my head: Thievery Corporation, “Sound The Alarm”

 Last week, I found myself constantly checking the news on my Android phone to keep up with the latest developments with the revolution in Egypt.
-This week, I’ve found myself constantly checking the news on my Android phone to keep up with the latest developments here in Madison.
+This week, I’ve found myself constantly checking the news on my phone to keep up with the latest developments here at Madison’s Capitol Square.

 If you have been living under a rock haven’t been following the news recently, here is a brief synopsis of events: Republican Scott Walker was elected governor of Wisconsin with 52% of the vote in November 2010.
 Last week, he announced his plan to curtail the collective bargaining rights of state, county and municipal workers.
 His proposal would have limited collective bargaining to wages, though even then, raises would not be able to exceed the Consumer Price Index.
 Benefits, working conditions and other issues would be off limits for discussion.
 Gov. Walker put the Wisconsin National Guard on alert, though later said this was because of the possibility of walkouts at state prisons.

 This has resulted in four solid days of protests by state workers and other citizens at Capitol Square, where tens of thousands of people have flooded the Capitol Building and the Square.
 Schools shut down in a number of municipalities as teachers called in sick and joined the protests.
 Some of them traveled from as far as Wausau and Green Bay–both about three hours from here.
 Yesterday, Democrat state senators shut down the State Senate by walking out, resulting in the Senate falling one voting member short of quorum.
 The standoff continues, as does the 24/7 presence of protestors in the Capitol Building and on the Square.